plone/buildout.coredev/docs/git.rst

 Commit messages goes like *"Make note about how this interface is now for BBB only"*.

-Question:
-if it's BBB only,
-where is the new place to look for that interface now?
+Question: if it's BBB only, where is the new place to look for that interface now?

-The problem is that,
-in this case Martin,
-wrote that in 2009,
-so most probably once a refactor of that package is done later on 2015, Martin is no longer around, and if he was, most probably he would not remember something from +6 years ago.
+The problem is that, in this case Martin, wrote that in 2009, so most probably once a refactor of that package is done later on 2015, Martin is no longer around, and if he was, most probably he would not remember something from +6 years ago.

 Ask yourself a question:

-if someone comes to you asking details about a random commit done by you +5 years ago, what will you reply?
+If someone comes to you asking details about a random commit done by you +5 years ago, what will you reply?

-Try that,
-get one project that you worked 5 years ago, get a random commit and:
+Try that, get one project that you worked 5 years ago, get a random commit and:

-See if,
-just by reading the commit message, you are given enough information of what changes have been made, when comparing the commit message and the actual code.
+See if, just by reading the commit message, you are given enough information of what changes have been made, when comparing the commit message and the actual code.
 Does the commit message match the code changed?